rehierl/node-tree-outliner/88-todos.md

-can an algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them as a post-process by providing a list of top-level nodes? - won't work on the fly (associate with one section only) - when a section is being closed, or an on demand feature?
+can an algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them as a post-process by providing a list of top-level nodes? -
+issue: associate with one section only (not that easy) -
+issue: subsequent t2 with equal or higher rank (tricky) - when a section is being closed, or an on demand feature?

 **TODO**